Abdülkadir Kayalı: Eskişehirspor

 Kayali was transferred to Eskişehirspor after Sezer Öztürk was to Fenerbahçe.

 Orduspor

 Kayali was transferred to Orduspor after was to Eskişehirspor.

 Elazığspor

-On the last day of the January transfermarket 2019, Kayalı was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
+On the last day of the January transfer market 2019, Kayalı was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.

 International

 He played 58 international games for many youth teams from Turkey.

 He was also listed as one of the Top 10 players of the UEFA U-17 Championship Tournament in a recent UEFA article.